kinjalkishor/opengl_vulkan_loader_gen/README.md

 OpenGL and Vulkan loader for C++ using Python
 See sample_project for usage.
 Can be used with both C and C++
-Shows function signature in tooltip window when hovered over function pointer or macro name as function prototype is above function pointer declaration as comment in generated header.
+Shows function signature in tooltip window when hovered over function pointer or macro name, since function prototype is above function pointer declaration as comment in generated header.

 For OpenGL -
 Generates loaders for both core & compatibility profiles, but only one can be used a t atime due to same function pointer names.